sw00/sett.sh/content/code/contributing-to-pixelated.md

 Now, just one more step to get it running.
 The user agent needs to connect to a provider that you've registered with.
 In traditional terms, this is meant to be your ISP's mail server, Gmail, company's Exchange server...except this is a Pixelated provider.

 To fire up the user agent, just type the command below and follow the prompts.
+Be sure to enter `dev.pixelated-project.org` as the host and ensure your path to the certificate is correct.
+I had trouble initially because I had typos in my path that I didn't find.

 `pixelated-user-agent --host 0.0.0.0 -lc /vagrant/service/pixelated/certificates/dev.pixelated-project.org.ca.crt`